 Hayley has spent a great deal of time exploring silver glass – soda lime glass laden with silver and other metals – and has written, taught, and authored tutorials on the subject.
 Although working with silver glass is her passion, her obsession is executing a perfect form, such as a slender bicone, a tube, an olive, a barrel, or a sphere.

 Hayley thrives in being outside her comfort zone and is continually exploring.
-Her endeavors in her flameworking journey include wearable "marbles," humongous blown hollows, intricate stringer and dot decoration, and giant-hole rings.
-Her popular series – Scheherazade – was developed while doing Heather Trimlett's 40-Bead Challenge utilizing the technique of masking with dots without the use of tools.
+Her endeavors in her flameworking journey include wearable "marbles," humongous blown hollows, giant-hole rings, intricate stringer and dot decoration, and embellishments.

 Early 2014, Hayley rekindled her passion for knitting after discovering the fiber site, Ravelry.
 She has started enVision, a group "For knitters with discriminating taste for luxury yarns and exceptional patterns, primarily in challenging lace designs" and delved into the exciting world of lace shawl designs.